lamps8/chosen.touch/README.md

 # Chosen.touch

-Chosen.touch is a fork of the [Chosen](https://github.com/harvesthq/chosen/) library that triggers native UI select pickers on touch based devices while maintaining Chosen styles for the input itself.

-Chosen.touch behaves just like Chosen on non-touch devices.
+Chosen.touch is a fork of the [Chosen](https://github.com/harvesthq/chosen/) library that allows you to optionally trigger native UI select pickers on touch based devices while maintaining Chosen styles and typical Chosen behavior on non-touch devices.

 - jQuery support: 1.4+
 - Prototype support: 1.7+